Skip to main content

 pvault crypto decrypt --ciphertext=value [ --encryption-scope=default ] [ --archived ] [ --include-metadata ] [ --props | -p=value ] [ --reload-cache ] { --collection | -c=COLLECTION }

-• --archived: Whether to decrypt only archived encrypted objects.
-If not specified, decrypt only active encrypted objects.(Optional)
+--archivedDecrypt only archived encrypted objects.
+If not set, decrypt active encrypted objects.(Optional)

 Update encrypted fields blob